‘Bachelor In Paradise’ Star Demi Burnett Continues To Be Slammed On Insta For On-Air Romance With Kristian

 So perhaps it’s not a huge surprise that Demi’s newest Instagram post, which showed her posing alongside her girlfriend and Justin Sylvester, drew tons of critical messages.
 The photo was taken from the set of Daily Pop, and Demi wore a floral dress, while Kristian opted for a white dress with small polka dots.

-But many of the comments were focused on BiP rather than the actual picture.
+But many of the comments were focused on BiP, rather than the actual picture.

 One fan complained about Kristian’s appearance, which deviated from the norm.